Ruthe Jackson: Career

 During World War II Jackson worked at North American Aviation, Inc. in Grand Prairie.
 After the war and a short time working at Sargent & Sowell Co.
 Ruthe co-founded All-Quality Sign & Mfg.Co. with Ernest Seymour.
 They specialized in silk screened metal signs.
 In 1947, along with husband Vernon Jackson, they formed Jackson Vending Supply, Inc. A successful distributor of vending machines and equipment till they sold the business in 1998.
 Ruthe stayed employed with the company that became Product Sales, Inc. as a marketing & Public Relations Consultant.

 Jackson served as a Dallas County School Board member from 1975–1992, representing Community District 4.
 Beginning in 1980, she began producing and hosting the public-access television series It's Happening in Grand Prairie, still in production, later adding It Happened in Grand Prairie, a series of history interviews, beginning in 1985, and various specials including "Women in History" documentaries.
 Jackson was elected to the Texas State Board of Education in 1984 but did not get to serve as the Legislature canceled the elected board and appointed the entire State Board.

 She was first elected to the Grand Prairie City Council in 1985, serving on the council's Place 5 and as mayor pro-tem in 1986, 1987, 1988, and 1990 before her term ended in 1991.
 In 1993 she was re-elected, this time to Place 7 on the council, and served as mayor pro-tem again in 1999 and 2002.
 As a council member, Jackson served on the Safety Health & Environment Committee and as the Trinity Trails representative for Council.
 In 1994 she was appointed co-chairman of the closure operation of Naval Air Station Dallas, presenting a NAS Dallas service plaque at the closure ceremony in 1998.

 Jackson has been a member of and held leadership positions in many associations related to her interests and vocation, including city and county historical commissions; city, state, and the National Association of Parliamentarians; the Grand Prairie Chamber of Commerce; Keep America Beautiful and Keep Texas Beautiful; PTA, holding Life Membership in both the Texas PTA and National PTA; and Soroptimist.

 Marriage and children

 In 1944, while working at North American, Ruthe met and married Vernon Jackson.
-They had two daughters, Xanna Jackson Young and Jorja Jackson Clemson who now a council member of District 1 in Grand Prairie, TX, and several grandchildren and 13 great-grandchildren.
+They had two daughters, Xanna Jackson Young and Jorja Jackson Clemson, who is now a council member of District 1 in Grand Prairie, and several grandchildren and 13 great-grandchildren.

 Death

-Jackson died on 9 August 2013.
+Jackson died on August 9, 2013, aged 92.